wolny/pytorch-3dunet/README.md

                         (multi-class classification), dice -
                         GeneralizedDiceLoss (multi-class classification)
   --loss-weight LOSS_WEIGHT [LOSS_WEIGHT ...]
                         A manual rescaling weight given to each class.
+Can be used with CrossEntropy or BCELoss.
 E.g. --loss-weight 0.3 0.3 0.4
   --ignore-index IGNORE_INDEX
-                        Specifies a target value that is ignored and does not contribute to the input gradient --curriculum          use simple Curriculum Learning scheme if ignore_index is present
+                        Specifies a target value that is ignored and does not contribute to the input gradient --eval-metric EVAL_METRIC
+                        Evaluation metric for semantic segmentation to be used (default: iou)
+  --curriculum          use simple Curriculum Learning scheme if ignore_index
+                        is present
   --final-sigmoid       if True apply element-wise nn.Sigmoid after the last
-                        layer otherwise apply nn.Softmax --epochs EPOCHS       max number of epochs (default: 500) --iters ITERS         max number of iterations (default: 1e5) --patience PATIENCE   number of epochs with no loss improvement after which the training will be stopped (default: 20) --learning-rate LEARNING_RATE
+                        layer otherwise apply nn.Softmax --epochs EPOCHS       max number of epochs (default: 500) --iters ITERS         max number of iterations (default: 1e5) --patience PATIENCE   number of validation rounds with no improvement after which the training will be stopped (default: 20) --learning-rate LEARNING_RATE
                         initial learning rate (default: 0.0002) --weight-decay WEIGHT_DECAY
-                        weight decay (default: 0.0001) --validate-after-iters VALIDATE_AFTER_ITERS
+                        weight decay (default: 0) --validate-after-iters VALIDATE_AFTER_ITERS
                         how many iterations between validations (default: 100) --log-after-iters LOG_AFTER_ITERS